glanceapp/glance/docs/configuration.md

 | parameters | key & value | no | |

 ##### `url`
-The URL of the extension.
+The URL of the extension. **Note that the query gets stripped from this URL and the one defined by `parameters` gets used instead.**

 ##### `allow-potentially-dangerous-html`
 Whether to allow the extension to display HTML.